The Wing (workspace): Workplace criticism

 Journalist Amanda Hess reported that many women were drawn to seek employment at The Wing, "eager to work in beautiful spaces and in the company of women."
 Most of the current and former employees she interviewed were excited to begin but became disillusioned, the 26 employees interviewed citing low pay and mistreatment of Black members of staff.
 Receptionists and event staff did not expect their jobs to include cleaning duties.
-At Wing events, employees might "find themselves to be the only black women in the room," where members and their guests "could be casually racist."
+At Wing events, employees might "find themselves to be the only Black women in the room," where members and their guests "could be casually racist."
 Salaried employees were often expected to work extra unpaid hours, while hourly wage employees could not get as much work as they wanted.
 A spokeswoman said The Wing had always "maintained employment best practices," and CEO Audrey Gelman said that these concerns were being addressed by raising wages, increasing employee benefits, instituting a code of conduct for members, and changing the organizational structure.
-Gelman resigned in June 2020.
-Her resignation was followed by a strike by employees at The Wing asking for "sweeping changes to the management" with social media reflecting the opinion that "Gelman's resignation is not enough".
+Gelman resigned in June 2020, and later issued a public apology to staff.
+Gelman's resignation was followed by a strike by employees at The Wing asking for "sweeping changes to the management" with social media reflecting the opinion that "Gelman's resignation is not enough".